jonrau1/ElectricEye/README.md

 sudo docker push <ACCOUNT_ID>.dkr.ecr.<AWS_REGION>.amazonaws.com/<REPO_NAME>:latest
 ```

 4. Navigate to the ECR console and copy the `URI` of your Docker image.
 It will be in the format of `<ACCOUNT_ID>.dkr.ecr.<AWS_REGION.amazonaws.com/<REPO_NAME>:latest`.
-Save this as you will need it when configuring Terraform.
+Save this as you will need it when configuring Terraform or CloudFormation.

 ### Setup baseline infrastructure via Terraform
 Before starting [attach this IAM policy](https://github.com/jonrau1/ElectricEye/blob/master/policies/Instance_Profile_IAM_Policy.json) to your [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) (if you are using Cloud9 or EC2).